alpacahq/alpaca-docs/content/trading/getting-started.md

 ```

 Now that an instance of the API is available, we can start using the methods
 that are implemented inside the SDK.
-Firstly, let's check the details of our
+Firstly, check the details of your
-account to ensure that we have the buying power to send orders.
+account to ensure that you have the buying power to send orders.
 The
 `getAccount` method returns a promise of an object containing important account
 related info.
 Therefore, let's call this method and print the result to find
 the buying power of our account.